eberlitz/eberlitz.github.io/_posts/2017-11-25-how-to-scrap-data-with-nodejs.md

 })().catch(err => console.error(err));
 ```

-Remenber to change "YOUR_TOKEN_HERE" with the auth token previously taken with the Chrome Developer Tools.
+Remember to change "YOUR_TOKEN_HERE" with the auth token previously taken with the Chrome Developer Tools.

-Install the dependencias with `npm install request bluebird`.
+Install the dependencies with `npm install request bluebird`.

 Then run `node main.js`, and your data will be saved as a JSON file called `tinder.json` =]